Introduction – What Uses The Most Electricity In A Home

 6. Televisions, DVD players, and stereos: 7.9%

 Entertainment systems including Televisions, DVD players, and stereos account for 7.9% of the electricity usage in a typical home.
 To save energy, make sure to turn off and unplug all electronics when they’re not in use.
 In addition, make use of a power strip if at all possible; this will allow you to conveniently turn off several electronic gadgets by using just one switch.
 These devices are notorious for using stand-by power, also known as vampire power.
+Older power strips were simply a way to increase outlets but modern power strips have energy features.

 7. Washers and dryers: 5.7%